 The Louisville Free Public Library’s annual 10-week Summer Reading Program, presented by the Library Foundation, encourages children and teens to read for fun over the summer and helps them avoid summer learning loss.
-Summer Reading runs June 1 – August 3 and is FREE to all area youth, newborn through 12th grade.
+Summer Reading runs May 28–August 2 and is FREE to all area youth, newborn–12th grade.

 To complete the program:

-- Preschool aged and younger children (newborn to Pre-Kindergarten) read, or have read to them 20 books.
+- Preschool-aged children (newborn–preK) read, or have read to them, 20 books.

-Once you read the required number of book and logged them online or on a Summer Reading form, stop by any public library location by August 3 to receive these great prizes:
+Simply read the required number of books, log them online or on a Summer Reading form, and then stop by any library branch by August 2 to receive great prizes!

 - Passes to: